What is translational medicine?

 - Pursue a dissertation project with at least one aim involving clinical/translational research.

 - Take and pass: Molecular and Cellular Pathophysiological Basis of Disease (Path713-716, two semesters, with labs).
-Students can also apply to program leadership to take a comparable pair of courses offered by the Cell and Molecular Physiology Department.
+Students can also take a comparable pair of courses offered by the Cell and Molecular Physiology Department.

 - Undertake a multi-year clinical exposure plan with your clinical co-mentor and keep an electronic log of your experiences.